18 Winter Holiday Picture Books for Kids to Celebrate Christmas, Hanukkah, Kwanzaa, Ramadan & Beyond

 Lights for Gita by Rachna Gilmore

-Young Gita is excited to celebrate her favorite holiday for the first time after her family immigrated from India: Divali, a festival of lights.
+Young Gita is excited to celebrate her favorite holiday for the first time after her family immigrated from India: Diwali, a festival of lights.
 But when Gita's plans fall apart, Gita gets very homesick.
 With the help of family and friends, Gita discovers that she carries the light of Diwali inside her wherever she goes.
 Ages 5 to 8.

 Seven Spools of Thread: A Kwanzaa Story by Angela Shelf Medearis